 Figure 3.
 Model-based distribution of year-round critical habitat (for nesting, brood-rearing, and wintering life stages), within the western portion of the recent range of Sage-Grouse, in southeastern Alberta and southwestern Saskatchewan (Parks Canada Agency and Environment Canada unpubl. data).
 Critical habitat for this species occurs within this distribution.
-However, human settlements, annual cropland, cultivated hayland, water bodies, roads or roadsides that are included within the area modeled as critical habitat are not to be considered critical habitat.
-A fine-scale version of this figure is available from Environment Canada upon request.
+However, human settlements (see definition in text), annual cropland, cultivated hayland, water bodies, roads or roadsides that are included within the area modeled as critical habitat are not to be considered critical habitat.
+Sections (a unit of land described in the Dominion Land Survey System that has an area of approximately 1.6 km by 1.6 km) that fully or partially overlap an area within 3.2 km of lek critical habitat are also shown.
+A fine-scale version of this figure is available, to affected landholders and land managers, upon request from Environment Canada.

 Figure 4.
 Model-based distribution of year-round critical habitat (for nesting, brood-rearing, and wintering life stages), within the eastern portion of the recent (2000-2012) range of Sage-Grouse in Saskatchewan (Parks Canada Agency and Environment Canada unpubl. data).
 Critical habitat for this species occurs within this distribution.
-However, any human settlements, annual cropland, cultivated hayland, water bodies, roads or roadsides that are included within the area modeled as critical habitat are not to be considered as critical habitat.
-A fine-scale version of this figure is available from Environment Canada upon request.
+However, any human settlements (see definition in text), annual cropland, cultivated hayland, water bodies, roads or roadsides that are included within the area modeled as critical habitat are not to be considered as critical habitat.
+Sections (a unit of land described in the Dominion Land Survey System that has an area of approximately 1.6 km by 1.6 km) that fully or partially overlap an area within 3.2 km of lek critical habitat are also shown.
+A fine-scale version of this figure is available, to affected landholders and land managers, upon request from Environment Canada.